rust-lang/book/src/ch15-02-deref.md

 Then we’ll try to define a custom type that behaves like `Box<T>`, and see why the dereference operator doesn’t work like a reference on our newly defined type.
-We’ll explore how implementing the `Deref` trait makes it possible for smart pointers to work in a similar way as references.
+We’ll explore how implementing the `Deref` trait makes it possible for smart pointers to work in ways similar to references.
 Then we’ll look at Rust’s *deref coercion* feature and how it lets us work with either references or smart pointers.